 - Defaults in the municipal bond asset class continue to be rare.
 While we anticipate increased headline risk from municipal issuers that have experienced severe stress and deterioration for many years, we continue to believe that these problems are not systemic, and that they will remain isolated.

 - Short rates increased slightly in anticipation of the expected Fed tightening schedule, while rates on most other maturities declined, with the exception of intermediate and longintermediate rates that were negatively impacted by the excessive refunding volume.
 While we expect U.S. gross domestic product to grow at a respectable level over the rest of the year, investors appear to be concerned that the rest of the world will continue to produce anemic growth, which will eventually drag the U.S. down, and could create a deflationary spiral.

 - Treasury and municipal rates are still extremely low by all historical standards.
 We remain very cautious as we believe that interest rates will need to normalize at some point in time.
 The portfolio duration is currently neutral to our benchmark.
 We continue to maintain our overweight slant to spread product in the A-BBB range.

 - We will continue to place emphasis on diversification, higher (overall) credit quality and yield curve positioning.

 - We remain confident that municipal bond defaults will continue to be much lower than any other fixed-income alternatives, besides U.S. Treasuries.

-- We expect Treasury yields to be the primary driver of the investment-grade municipal bond market as we move into 2015.
+- We expect Treasury yields to be the primary driver of the investment-grade municipal bond market as we move into Q2 2015.
 Demand technicals will continue to play a very important role in relative performance.